Face Off: Should students take notes on a tablet instead of paper in class?

 Amina Seyd argues that tablets offer organised, accessible note-taking with multimedia integration.
 Photo: Handout

 Using tablets for note-taking enhances the organisation and accessibility of information.
 With a tablet, students can organise their notes into digital folders, categorise them by subject or class and quickly search for specific information.
-Digital note-takers benefit from advanced organisational tools.

-This level of organisation can be particularly beneficial for students who struggle to keep track of physical notebooks or papers.
+Digital note-takers also benefit from advanced organisational tools.
+This level of organisation can be particularly useful for students who struggle to keep track of physical notebooks or papers.

 Additionally, the ability to access all of their notes on a single device can help students stay better prepared and reduce the risk of losing important information.

-Another significant benefit of using a tablet for note-taking is the flexibility it offers.
-Tablets allow students to easily incorporate multimedia elements, such as images, diagrams or even audio recordings, in their notes.
 For example, students who study subjects such as science or business could find this helpful because they rely heavily on visual or auditory information.
-Furthermore, the ability to edit and refine notes on the fly can help students engage with the material wherever they are.
+Furthermore, editing and refining notes on the fly can help students engage with the material wherever they are.

 Face Off: Should all students, regardless of gender, have the same uniform?